 Ms. Reyman-Hughes was ballet mistress for Ohio Ballet, interim ballet mistress for Hong Kong Ballet, and was on the staff of the Hong Kong Academy for the Performing Arts.
 She has guest taught throughout the U.S. and has choreographed two chamber ballets that have been performed in Ohio and Switzerland.
 Locally, Ms. Reyman-Hughes has taught at Ballet Arts in Tucson and briefly worked as a part-time ballet mistress for Ballet Tucson.
 She has also choreographed a number of ballets for Academy of Ballet and Tucson Regional Ballet.
-For the summers of 2015-2017, she has taught for Orlando Ballet School’s summer intensive, and is invited back again for summer 2018.
+For the summers of 2015-2017, she was a guest teacher for Orlando Ballet School’s summer intensive.
 She is a certified Gyrotonic® Expansion System Level I Instructor.
 Ms. Reyman-Hughes is grateful to the many teachers who have inspired her throughout her career and would especially like to thank Maggie Black and Alonzo King.

 Alexis Salmen began her dance training at the Academy of Ballet at the age of seven where she studied tap, jazz and continues to study ballet.
 She has been accepted to Long Beach Ballet Arts Center with partial tuition scholarship and State Street Ballet summer programs.
 She performed with Tucson Regional Ballet for six seasons and attended five Regional Dance America Festivals.
 Ms. Salmen is currently on staff at the Academy of Ballet as a ballet instructor and works in a supervisor position at Agero Inc.

 Geri Salmen began her dance training at the age of fifteen.
 She studied with Zuleka’s School of Belly Dance, Fritschy’s Dance Academy, and Academy of Ballet, where she has performed in annual school recitals.
 She has performed in Tucson Regional Ballet’s production of A Southwest Nutcracker since its inception and is currently the TRB’s Wardrobe Director.
 It was in the fall of 2002, when Ms. Salmen began working as a teaching assistant with the younger children, that her natural abilities as an instructor were revealed.
 This revelation led to an invitation to be on staff at Academy of Ballet as an instructor.